vijitdua/vijitdua.com/README.md

 - **Framer Motion**: Library for animations and gestures.
 - **React Router DOM**: Declarative routing for React applications.
 - **React Helmet**: Manage document head for React apps.
+- **ReactSnap**: To generate PostBuild site crawled HTML for SEO & indexing
+    - _puppeteer_ To launch a head-less chrome instance for ReactSnap's site crawling
+    - > puppeteer might not work for ARM machines, manual installation of chromium is required for such devices.
+After installing chromium modify your chromium path:
+      ```json
+      {
+      "reactSnap": {
+      "puppeteerExecutablePath": "/opt/homebrew/bin/chromium"
+      },
+      // OR using regular chrome instead of chromium
+      "reactSnap": {
+       "puppeteerExecutablePath": "/Applications/Google Chrome.app/Contents/MacOS/Google Chrome"
+      }
+      ```
 - **Digital Ocean Droplet, GitHub Actions, & Docker**: Deployment and hosting.
 - **NGINX & Cloudflare**: Web server (in Droplet) and CDN for performance and security.